imtiaz12344/LUGX-WEBSITE/README.md

 ---

 ## 🙌 Acknowledgements
-This project was developed as part of a learning exercise and is based on a Bootstrap template that I customized into HTML, CSS, and JavaScript from scratch.
-The content and design are not original, and the project was recreated for educational purposes.
-GSAP was used to implement smooth scrolling and animations to enhance the user experience.
+This project was developed as part of a learning exercise and is based on a design I found online.
+I then recreated the template into HTML, CSS, and JavaScript from scratch.
+The content and design are not original, and the project was replicated for educational purposes.
+No design is original to the source, and the intention was purely to improve my web development skills.

 ---